Creative

 Speak your idea out loud in a fake accent.
 If it survives that, it’s worth keeping.

-Good creative work is like a message in a bottle—you might never see where it lands, but you send it anyway.
+Good creative work is like a message in a bottle—you might never see where it lands, but send it anyway.

 Do work that can walk on without you.
 That’s optimism at its bravest.